CastielWong/DesignPatterns/README.md

 - Classes should be open for extension, but closed for modification.
 - Depend upon abstractions.
 Do not depend upon concrete classes.
 - Principle of Least Knowledge - talk only to your immediate friends.
+- A class should have only one reason to change.

 # Patterns